 Adding Personal Touches

-Every detail of a celebration can reflect your loved one’s personality:
+Every detail of a celebration can reflect your loved one’s personality, and close family members can play a special role in planning or contributing to these personal touches:

-• Food and Drinks: Did they love barbecues, Sunday brunch, or baking pies?
+- Food and Drinks: Did they love barbecues, Sunday brunch, or baking pies?
 Serving their favorite foods creates a warm, familiar atmosphere.
 Even serving something as simple as their signature hot chocolate can be a comforting gesture.
+Including your loved one’s favorite foods is a heartfelt way to honor their memory and make the event more personal.

 These thoughtful details not only honor the deceased but also help family and friends connect through shared experiences.